persinammon4/palette-prompt-component/README.md

   const colors = ["#a90b0bff", "#26a026ff", "#2323a0ff", "#c3c33fff"];
   const labels = ["Red", "Green", "Blue", "Yellow"];

-  // Pass in props of an array of color hex codes and associated text labels return <Palette colorHexCodeArray={colors} textArray={labels} />;
+  // Pass in props of an array of color hex codes and associated text labels; note that arrays must be same length return <Palette colorHexCodeArray={colors} textArray={labels} />;
 }